Keyfactor/azurekeyvault-orchestrator/README.md

      ![Change Credentials](/Images/change-credentials-form.png)

-1) Click "UPDATE SERVER USERNAME" and Enter the three GUIDs corresponding to **Tenant ID**, **App ID** and **Object ID** for the Server Username.
+1) Click "UPDATE SERVER USERNAME" and Enter the appropriate values based on the authentication type.
-     example: `c9ed4b45-9f70-418a-aa58-f04c80848ca9 6e5de0a7-318a-46ed-ba46-a62b3ff28f55 5261a31a-5d8c-4d1e-93d0-bec81a786f75`

       ![Set Username](/Images/server-creds-username.png)

 1) Enter again to confirm, and click save.

-1) Click "UPDATE SERVER PASSWORD" and update the value with the **Client Secret** following the same steps as above.
+1) Click "UPDATE SERVER PASSWORD" and update with the appropriate value (`<client secret>` or `managed`) following the same steps as above.

 1) Select a time to run the discovery job.

-1) Enter a comma-separated list of resource group names if you would like to limit the discovery process to a subset of resource groups.
-Otherwise enter "AKV" into the **Directories to Search** field.
+> :warning:
+> If you are using a system assigned managed identity, you will need to enter the **Tenant Id** value into the "Directories to Search" field.

-1) Leave the remaining fields blank and click "DONE".
+1) Leave the remaining fields blank and click "SAVE".

 #### Approve the Certificate Store